serverless/serverless-graphql/README.md

 If you're running OSX, you can use the [GraphiQL Electron App](https://github.com/skevy/graphiql-app) to test the GraphQL backend without a client:

 - Install [brew cask](https://caskroom.github.io) for easy installation: `brew tap caskroom/cask`
-- Install GraphiQl App: `brew cask install graphiql`
+- Install GraphiQL App: `brew cask install graphiql`
 - Open GraphiQL application.
 You'll find it in your Application folder.
 - Add your data endpoint to the "GraphQL Endpoint" text field, and make sure the "Method" is set to `POST`.
 - Try this mutation to create the first user: